g33tansh/IMDB_BiLSTM_Sentiment_Analysis/README.md

-# IMDB_BiLSTM_Sentiment_Analysis
+**IMDB Sentiment Analysis using BiLSTM**
-A sentiment analysis model for IMDB movie reviews using a BiLSTM architecture with trainable word embeddings.
+A deep learning-based sentiment analysis system for classifying IMDB movie reviews as **positive or negative** using a **BiLSTM (Bidirectional LSTM) model** with trainable word embeddings.
 The project includes efficient data preprocessing (tokenization, padding, tf.data pipeline) and evaluates performance using accuracy, precision, recall, F1-score, and confusion matrix.

-# **IMDB Sentiment Analysis using BiLSTM**
-A deep learning-based sentiment analysis system for classifying IMDB movie reviews as **positive or negative** using a **BiLSTM (Bidirectional LSTM) model** with trainable word embeddings.

 ## **Table of Contents**
 - [Introduction](#introduction)